Get

 Image Credit; Zontica, Shutterstock

 Supportive care for dogs can include making sure any potential hazards are removed from their environment.
-This means if they are disorientated then they will be less likely to hurt themselves.
+This means if they are disorientated, they will be less likely to hurt themselves.

-Some dogs might need help going to the bathroom if they are very unstable on their feet so be wary of this.
-It can help to keep the home as quiet as possible so that your dog remains calm and is not overstimulated in any way.
+Some dogs might need help going to the bathroom if they are unstable on their feet, so be wary of this.
+It can help to keep the home as quiet as possible so your dog remains calm and is not overstimulated in any way.

-It is very important that your dog has easy access to water and food as it may be difficult for them to eat and drink readily.
-Your vet may prescribe your dog medication to ease nausea or prevent vomiting.
+It is important that your dog has easy access to water and food, as it may be difficult for them to eat and drink readily.
+Your vet may prescribe medication for your dog to ease nausea or prevent vomiting.

 Can Dogs Get Vestibular Disease More Than Once?